Marvel-Ib/Passport-Login/README.md

 Node.js app made with Express that uses  Passport Js, Semantic Ui and Mongoose

-### A simple app that allows you to login using a username and password and sign in with Google
+### A simple app that allows you to login using a username and password or sign in with Google
 ### I achieved the folllowing
 * Used Passport for local authentication
 * Used Passport for Google OAUTH